What is IT Management and IT Governance?

 In opinion of Badawy (1998, p.105) management of technology (which refers also to information technology management) could be defined “as a field of study and a practice concerned with exploring and understanding technology as a corporate resource that determines both the strategic and operational capabilities of the firm in designing and developing products and services for maximum customer satisfaction, corporate productivity, profitability, and competitiveness”.

-Why IT Management considered an important research area?
+Why IT Management and IT Governance are considered important research areas?

-In summary as we see the research in IT management area has increased in importance due to the interest of organizations in generating business value and achieve competitive advantage through the use of IT.
+In summary as we see the research in IT management and IT governance areas have increased in importance due to the interest of organizations in generating business value, achieve competitive advantage and improve their business performance through the use of IT.

 Research Group Objectives